OfficeDev/TrainingContent/ConnectorActionableMsgs/02 Cards and Actions/Lab.md

 ### Modify a sample

-1. Edit the `activityTitle` element to surround it with three asterisks instead of two, note how the text changes:
+1. Edit the `title` element to surround it with three asterisks instead of two, note how the text changes:

     ![Screenshot of Microsoft Flow approval with title highlighted.](Images/Exercise1-02.png)